roman-koshchei/unator/README.md

 }
 ```

 UQueryExtension makes it more clear, just providing smaller functions with ConfigureAwait(false).
 UMutationExtension looks strange and big at first.
 But remember that it's universal to all tables and you don't touch it a lot.
-We also do return Exception as possible value not throwing it.
-In my opinion there should not be layer between data and logic, DbContext is already good enough abstraction, Unator just make it more beautiful.
+We also do return Exception as a possible value not throwing it.
+In my opinion, there should not be a layer between data and logic, DbContext is already a good enough abstraction, Unator just makes it more beautiful.

 ### Authorization

-Imagine you have authorization in a project.
-User id is always presented if user successfully authorized.
-But with standart ASP implementation you still should check it for null at endpoint marked with `Authorize` filter.
-This example isn't a big deal, accually.
+Imagine you have authorization for a project.
+The user id is always presented if the user is successfully authorized.
+But with standard ASP implementation, you still should check it for null at the endpoint marked with `Authorize` filter.
+This example isn't a big deal, actually.

 ```csharp
 [Authorize]